 Grade Level:

 This honors-level course encompasses interrelationships of living things, levels of biological organization, human biology, social implications, biochemistry, and genetics.
 Extensive laboratory work and problem-solving are essential components.
+The coursework will reflect more rigor and independent analysis than Biology I CP.
+Note: This course carries Honors GPA weighting.
 Beginning with the 2010-2011 school year, the state required end-of-course test in Biology will be administered as the final exam for this class and the class will be required for graduation.
 The grade on the end-of-course test will count as 20% of the student's final grade.
+PREREQUISITES: High level of comprehension of SEP and analytic thinking skills as well as strong basic mathematical computation based on teacher recommendation.

 |